 • Go to the video page and click on the Add/Edit Subtitles button.

-• In the Amara Editor click the wrench icon and select the Upload subtitles item from the dropdown menu:
+• In the Amara Editor click the Subtitle tools button and select the Upload subtitles item from the dropdown menu:

-Upload subtitles item in the wrench dropdown menu in the Amara Editor
+A red arrow points to the Upload subtitles item in the Subtitle tools dropdown menu in the Amara Editor

 Using YouTube ASR captions

-Both Amara Free users and Amara team admins can use YouTube ASR captions on Amara.
+Both Amara Free users and Amara team Admins can upload YouTube ASR captions on Amara.

 • Any Amara user can download and upload YouTube ASR manually and edit the subtitles on Amara.